-Each manufacturer provides their own warranty, so it can become difficult and cumbersome to compare.
+Each manufacturer provides its own warranty, so it can become difficult and cumbersome to compare.
 Powertrain warranties tend to have longer durations than bumper-to-bumper warranties.
-Most powertrain warranties are between 90,000-150,000 kilometres or 4-6 years, and most bumper-to-bumper warranties are between 50,000-80,000 kilometres or 3-5 years.
+Most powertrain warranties are between 90,000-150,000 kilometers or 4-6 years, and most bumper-to-bumper warranties are between 50,000-80,000 kilometers or 3-5 years.

 With all the variations out there, it is best to check with your owner’s manual for specifics.